-The San Jacinto River Basin has two major public water supply reservoirs: Lake Houston and Lake Conroe.
+The San Jacinto River Basin has two major public water supply reservoirs, Lake Houston and Lake Conroe.
 Lake Houston, with a permitted yield of 168,000 acre-feet/year, is owned and operated by the City of Houston for use in its service area.
-The City of Houston and San Jacinto River Authority (SJRA) jointly own Lake Conroe, with the COH holding two-thirds of the permitted rights (66,667 acrefeet/year) and SJRA holding one-third (33,333 acre-feet/year).
-SJRA manages Lake Conroe, providing supply to Montgomery and Harris County.
-The SJRA has an additional run-of-river water right of 55,000 acre-feet per year and an indirect reuse water right of 14,944 acre-ft per year that is physically diverted out of Lake Houston.
+The City of Houston and San Jacinto River Authority (SJRA) jointly own Lake Conroe, with the City holding two-thirds of the permitted rights (66,667 acrefeet/year) and SJRA holding one-third (33,333 acre-feet/year).
+SJRA manages Lake Conroe, providing supply to the City of Houston and other local users.
+The SJRA has an additional run-of-theriver water right of 55,000 acre-feet per year and an indirect reuse water right of 14,944 acre-ft per year that is physically diverted out of Lake Houston.